Summer Camps

 • All camp fees must be paid in full prior to the first day of camp.

-• There will be a $25 fee on all returned checks.
+There will be an additional fee of $25 for all returned checks.

 Refund Policy

-To receive a refund, a request must be made using this online form.
-The department will not honor any refund requests submitted after May 15 unless there are extenuating or unforeseeable circumstances that arise.
-Refunds take six to eight weeks to process.
-A $15 processing fee will be assessed for each refund request.
+To receive a refund, please use this online form.
+Refund requests submitted after May 11 will not be granted, unless accompanied by an extenuating medical circumstance.
+A $15 processing fee will be assessed for each refund request processed.

 Top